lmurphy13/lmurphy13/README.md

 ### I am a graduate student and software engineer from Chicago.

 - 🎓 I am a graduate of Marquette University.
+In May 2022, I earned my master's degree in Computring with a specialization in Information Assurance & Cyber Defense.
+My master's thesis was concerned with computer science education and compiler construction.
 In May 2021, I received my bachelor's degree in Computer Science with a minor in Spanish.

-- 📚 I am a graduate student at Marquette University in the M.S., Computing program with a specialization in Information Assurance & Cyber Defense.
-My area of research is compiler construction.

 - 💼 I started as a Software Engineer I at <a href="https://astronautics.com/">Astronautics</a> in June 2021.